INTERNSHIP AND VOLUNTEER OPPORTUNITIES

 While it is possible and at times necessary to arrange for the internship to start or end during the summer months, most interns will have a September start date.
 Interns typically work 22-24 hours per week.
 Wednesday is a required working day; remaining hours may be spread from Monday-Friday.
-Interns are required to keep at least 4 hours available (5:00pm to 8:00pm) on weekday evenings where they are able to meet with clients in our offices.
+Interns are required to keep at least 3-4 hours available (5:00pm to 8:00pm) on weekday evenings where they can meet with clients in our offices.